One Way Trump Could Honor Military Veterans? Stop Deporting Them

 Luis Puentes, 37, came with his parents to the San Fernando Valley area of California when he was 12 years old.
 Originally from Jalisco, Mexico, Puentes joined the Army after high school and served as a paratrooper.

-After a bar fight in which he badly injured a man, Puentes was sentenced to 13 years in prison, where he earned a college degree, worked as part of a volunteer firefighting unit and, he said, became a changed man.
+After a bar fight in which he badly injured a man, Puentes was sentenced to 13 years in prison, where he earned a college degree, worked as part of a volunteer firefighting unit, and, he said, became a changed man.
 “I did make a mistake when I was younger.
 But since then, I’ve changed a lot as a person.
 I’ve gotten a college diploma, like I said, I spent four years voluntarily risking my neck doing wildlands firefighting,” Puentes said.

 Puentes was set to be released from prison in January 2017 and had been taking part in a work-release program.
 One day a few months before his release date, immigration agents came to his work site and took him to a Texas detention facility.
 Because he wasn’t a citizen and had been convicted of a violent felony, he would be deported.